DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **True Hierarchy:** A structure of authority based on genuine, demonstrable competence, wisdom, and the ability to guide others' development (see *Competency Pattern*).
 It is oriented toward service and the transmission of knowledge.

-# The Investigators

-**David Chen:** A political consultant who saw how the strategies he used to win elections systematically divided people.
-His observation of natural social coordination sparked the central question: What fundamental human social intelligence have we lost?

-**Sarah Kim:** An algorithm designer who saw how the technology she built was exploiting psychological vulnerabilities.
-A sabbatical in Hawaii, a place with limited cell service, revealed something profound about human connection.

-**Elena Vasquez:** A therapist who saw how her patients were trapped in a cycle of performance and isolation.
-At Burning Man, she found a fleeting but powerful sense of belonging that held clues to our natural rhythms.

-**Marcus Thompson:** A corporate trainer who saw how modern institutions undermined genuine leadership.
-In Bali, he was captivated by a society that looked inefficient but created incredible resilience.